yaminivibha/LLM_InformationRetrieval/README.md

 ```

 - We attempted to add more natural language in our prompts (see below)
     - but this increased the amount of iterations the program took to find **k** tuples to extract, even though the tuples that it did extract were more accurate.
-Because terminating with a lesser number of iterations is the primary grading criteria, we decided to stick with the previous prompt.
+Because terminating with a lesser number of iterations is the primary goal, we decided to stick with the previous prompt.

 ```bash
 "Extract the name of a school where a person attended.